Supplementary Health Benefits Authority

 1. Summary

-1.1 ISC general context
+1.1 General context

-Indigenous Services Canada (ISC) through its First Nations and Inuit Health Branch (FNIHB) aims to provide effective, sustainable, and culturally appropriate health programs and services that contribute to the reduction of gaps in health status between First Nations and Inuit and other Canadians.
+Indigenous Services Canada (ISC) through its First Nations and Inuit Health Branch (FNIHB) aims to provide effective, sustainable and culturally appropriate health programs and services that contribute to the reduction of gaps in health status between First Nations and Inuit and other Canadians.

 In pursuing these objectives, ISC funds or provides a range of health programs and services to First Nations and InuitFootnote 1, including:

-• clinical and client care services in approximately 138 remote-isolated and isolated First Nations communities
+- clinical and client care services in approximately 138 remote-isolated and isolated First Nations communities

-• home and community care in 657 First Nations and Inuit communities
+- home and community care in 657 First Nations and Inuit communities

-Improving the health of Indigenous people is a shared responsibility between federal, provincial/ territorial and Indigenous partners.
+Improving the health of Indigenous people is a shared responsibility between federal, provincial or territorial and Indigenous partners.
 To improve health systems to better meet the needs of First Nations and Inuit, ISC works with its partners to develop sustainable, long-term, integrated solutions, through dedicated and collaborative efforts, including developing partnerships between provincial governments and First Nations to integrate federal and provincial health systems.
 ISC also supports the improved capacity of First Nations and Inuit communities to address their own unique health needs by increasing their control over health program design and delivery.

-Authority Level
+Authority level

-PAA Level
+PAA level

 2. Objectives and results